RonaldColyar/DirGuardian/README.md

 # DirGuardian

+note: Remote functionality incomplete.Simple to implement , but not needed for my use cases at this point in time.

 A System that protects a selected directory with cloud functionality.

 - Encrypt a directory and deceive attackers who try to access this directory.